 It’s so easy to generate a mountain of digital files nowadays.
 We take more photos than ever, shoot hours of video, and love to share.
-Cloud storage provides convenient access wherever we may be, like a digital filing cabinet, and it’s also great for collaborating on projects and provides a simple way of sharing files with selected family, friends, or business contacts.
+Cloud storage provides convenient access wherever we may be, like a digital filing cabinet.
+It’s also great for collaborating on projects and providing a simple way of sharing files with selected family, friends, or business contacts.
 But it can also cost a pretty penny.

-Most cloud storage services offer you a limited amount of free space, in the hopes that you’ll upgrade when you run out and sign up to a subscription package.
+Most cloud storage services offer you a limited amount of free space, hoping that you’ll upgrade when you run out and sign up for a subscription package.
 If you’re willing to do a little organizing, then there’s really no need to pay anything at all.
 Start by breaking your files down into groups.
 Split your photos and videos, organize by date, or pick a single service for your media.
-Also, keep your documents grouped together, separate all your work-related files, and so on.
+Also, keep your documents grouped, separate all your work-related files, and so on.
 Once you have your groups, take a look at how much space you need and create separate free cloud storage accounts for each category.

 We’ve rounded up the best free cloud storage apps.
 All of these options can also be accessed from your desktop or laptop through an app or your web browser.

-NOTE: These figures are correct at the time of publishing, but the cloud storage space is competitive and limits and offers frequently change.
+Note: These figures are correct at publishing, but the cloud storage space is competitive and limits and offers frequently change.

 Most commonly used: Dropbox

 Dropbox is easy to use, very reliable, and one of the oldest players in cloud storage.
-There are few restrictions on what you can upload, and you can share folders with other Dropbox users or send links to allow people to access your files.
+There are few restrictions on what you can upload, and you can share folders with other Dropbox users or send links to allow people to access your files with 2GB of free storage.
 You can also create public folders if you wish.
-You can access previous versions of files for up to 30 days, and there’s a desktop client and the option to log in anywhere through your browser.
-You can get up to 1TB of storage with Dropbox Pro which costs $9.99 per month.
+You can access previous versions of files for up to 30 days and access both a desktop client and the option to log in anywhere through your browser.
+You can get up to 1TB of storage with Dropbox Pro, which costs $10 per month.

 The 15GB you get from Google spans Gmail, Google + Photos, and Google Drive.
-However, there are lots of exceptions that don’t count towards your limit, for example, photos smaller than 2,048 x 2,048 pixels and videos shorter than 15 minutes uploaded through your Google Photos app don’t count.
+However, there are lots of exceptions that don’t count toward your limit.
+For example, photos smaller than 2,048 x 2,048 pixels and videos shorter than 15 minutes uploaded through your Google Photos app don’t count.
 You’ll also find that Google documents you create within Drive don’t count.
-You can access Google Drive through a client or your web browser.
-Deleted files go into your trash or bin and they stay there until you either permanently delete them or restore them.
+You can access Google Drive through a client, mobile app, or your web browser.
+Deleted files go into your trash or bin, and they stay there until you either permanently delete them or restore them.

 Best option for Windows users: OneDrive

-Microsoft’s OneDrive used to be called SkyDrive and it comes pre-installed on Windows 10.
+Microsoft’s OneDrive used to be called SkyDrive, and it comes pre-installed on Windows 10.
 You can access your files through a client or your web browser.
-You can also create public folders and deleted files go into the recycle bin for 30 days, so you can restore them during that period.
-Plans range from 5GB of storage for free to 5TB of storage for $99.99 per year.
-If you subscribe, you can use all the Microsoft Office apps with real-time notifications on edits for collaborations, and it’s easy to configure the mobile app to automatically backup things like photos.
+You can also create public folders, and deleted files go into the recycle bin for 30 days so that you can restore them during that period.
+Plans range from 5GB of storage for free to 5TB of storage for $100 per year.
+If you subscribe, you can use all the Microsoft Office apps with real-time notifications on edits for collaborations.
+It’s easy to configure the mobile app to back up things like photos automatically.

 For multi-device file access: Box

-You can easily share files with links or create collaborative folders with Box, which also allows for shared workspaces with tasks and comments, and 10GB of free storage.
-Files have a version history so you can revert easily if required.
+You can easily share files with links or create collaborative folders with Box, allowing for shared workspaces with tasks and comments and 10GB of free storage.
+Files have a version history, so you can revert quickly if required.
 Deleted files go into the trash and can be restored for up to 30 days.

 You may as well use this if you own an eligible Apple device, but it has a lot of limitations.
-It’s no good for sharing or collaboration, so just use it to back up personal files.
-If you have an iPhone or iPad then it can automatically back up photos via your Photo Stream for the last 30 days.
+It’s unsuitable for sharing or collaboration, so use it to backup personal files.
+If you have an iPhone or iPad, it can automatically back up photos for the last 30 days via your Photo Stream.
 All iOS users have 5GB of free storage with the option to purchase more from Apple.
 If you don’t see the iCloud Drive icon on your home screen, open the App Store, and search for iCloud Drive.

 Keep private files private: SpiderOak